Former Clarksville school nurse pleads guilty to child porn charges, used hidden camera to take pictures in girls bathroom - NewsBreak

 CLARKSVILLE, Tenn.
 (WKRN) — A former Clarksville high school nurse facing a long list of charges pleaded guilty to child pornography charges on Wednesday.

-Leon Hensley, 41, submitted his plea prior to the start of the trial which was scheduled to begin Wednesday.TBI: Hawkins Co. compliance checks find 2 unregistered sex offenders
+Leon Hensley, 41, submitted his plea prior to the start of the trial which was scheduled to begin Wednesday.Former Clarksville school nurse photographed over 40 girls in Northeast High School bathroom, charges say

 He was originally arrested in May 2021 following the allegation that he sent a photo of a naked female adult to a minor female in the Clarksville area.
 Authorities say he was communicating with the minor about posing for a photo shoot.